-German-Style Green Beans Recipe
+German-Style Green Beans

 - 1-1/2 pounds fresh green beans, cut into 1-inch pieces